-A 32 year old head teacher in East London is the youngest in the country to have her school rated “outstanding” by education watchdog Ofsted.
+A 32 year old head teacher in East London is one of the youngest in the country to have her school rated “outstanding” by education watchdog Ofsted.

 Thahmina Begum is head of Forest Gate Community School, a secondary with GCSE results in the country’s top 50, which was inspected by Ofsted on February 26-27 as it was preparing for coronavirus lockdown.

 The Ofsted report praised Ms Begum and the senior leadership directly: “You have been headteacher at the school since the start of this academic year but a member of staff for much longer.
 Your predecessor is now the chief executive officer of the multi-academy trust and works very closely with you.